Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Work in Progress

 -   *Propaganda as Provocation: How Autocrats Use Political Rhetoric to Impede Democratic Uprisings* (working title, book project)
--   "Do I Live in a Democracy?
-How Comparisons Influence Individual Assessments of Democracy" (with [Jennifer Gandhi](https://www.jennifergandhi.com))
+-   "How Comparisons Influence Americans' Assessments of Subnational Democracy" (with [Jennifer Gandhi](https://www.jennifergandhi.com))
 -   "Measuring and Testing Interventions to Change Resilience and Will-to-fight in Taiwan" (with [Renard Sexton](https://renardsexton.com), [Hans Tung](https://homepage.ntu.edu.tw/~hanstung/Home.html), and [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "Perception, Misperception, and Crisis Deescalation: Cross-National Experiments in China and the United States" (with [Matthew Conklin](https://matthewjconklin.com))
 -   "White Identity, Psychological Wage, and the Racial Politics of Soaking the Rich" (with [Hsu Yumin Wang](https://hsuyuminwang.com))